relaycorp/fanqiang-poc/README.md

 by offering a trivial and universal way to turn any HTTPS website into a tunnel.
 Here,
-tunnels are simply reverse proxies, so this low barrier should allow us to offer a far greater ratio of tunnels to users, which will in turn make it harder for censors to enumerate them, whilst making it easy to camouflage VPN traffic as regular web browsing — potentially across multiple websites.
+tunnels are simply reverse proxies, so this low barrier should allow us to offer a ratio of tunnels to users that's orders of magnitude higher than existing solutions.

 For example,
 an existing Nginx `server {...}` block for `example.com` could host a Fān Qiáng tunnel under `https://example.com/<random-path>` with the following configuration: